bayush11/Caltech_SURF_2023/README.md

 The imaging data was processed through the Keyvani and Strom (2013) workflow.
 This is the paper link: https://doi.org/10.1016/j.cageo.2012.08.018.

-Below are the different phasese that the images have gone through in the Keyvani and Strom (2013) workflow.
+Below are the different phases that the images have gone through in the Keyvani and Strom (2013) workflow.
 When processing a time-series, one should get folders of these three image types plus a binarized labeled image.

 # Greyscale Image
 ![frame_0001](https://github.com/bayush11/Caltech_SURF_2023/assets/70395352/2f34e207-d9e8-4aa6-b74f-c4baba509813)